antidiestro/etai-prompts/summarize.md

 If either:
 a. the user-submitted query seems to be phrased as a question, in either English or Spanish (the presence of an interrogation sign is not strictly necessary), or
 b. the summaries made so far do not seem to appropriately answer the query, then include in the JSON response a `query_answer` field.
 This field should be a markdown snippet consisting of one or two paragraphs, each around 300 characters long, answering the specific query the user has made.
-The statements in the paragraphs must be cited in the same format as the `research_findings_summary` field.
+The statements in the paragraphs must be cited in the same format as the `key_findings` field.

 ## related_queries